 Once you have committed a patch to your local git repository, you can submit it for review.
-We don't accept GitHub pool requests.
-Patches should be sent as plain text messages to patches@tarantool.org.

 To prepare an email, use git format-patch command:

 '''

 $ git format-patch -1

 '''

 It will format the commit at the top of your local git repository as a plain-text email and write it to a file in the current directory.
 The file name will look like 0001-your-commit-subject-line.patch.
 To specify a different directory, use -o option: